 Claysburg is a very small town located in the state of Pennsylvania.
 With a population of 1,291 people and just one neighborhood, Claysburg is the 771st largest community in Pennsylvania.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Claysburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Claysburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Claysburg are a mix of both white- and blue-collar jobs.
 Overall, Claysburg is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Claysburg who work in law enforcement and fire fighting (22.20%), management occupations (12.36%), and office and administrative support (10.04%).

 Being a small town, Claysburg does not have a public transit system used by locals to get to and from work.